 - A great writer’s tool – I recommend writing the treatment before you start working on the script.
 The treatment will make you focus on the main story without the scenes and the dialog that might hide the problems with the story.
 Using a treatment will save you much time you can waste on a bad script.
 Eventually, if your introductory story isn’t working, the audience will not like your script.

-- Making the story better – Sometimes you have a script with great scenes and great dialogues, but they are so high that they hide the story’s problems like story structure problems, conflict problems, premise problems, etc. Many writers write the script treatment when they have that kind of problem in their script or when something in the script doesn’t feel right, and they can’t put their finger on what it is.
-The treatment is also a way to make sure you are using the 3 Acts structure correctly.
-There are more complicated structures with much more than 3 acts, and if you want to go deeper, I recommend reading the book Save The Cat!
+- Making the story better – Sometimes, you have a script with great scenes and great dialogues, but they are so high that they hide the story’s problems like story structure problems, conflict problems, premise problems, etc. Many writers write the script treatment when they have that kind of problem in their script or when something in the script doesn’t feel right, and they can’t put their finger on what it is.
+The treatment is also a way to make sure you use the 3 Acts structure correctly.
+There are more complicated structures with more than 3 acts, and if you want to go deeper, I recommend reading the book Save The Cat!
 The Last Book on Screenwriting You’ll Ever Need

 How long should the script treatment be?